 The kayaking tours range from an easy one-hour tour to a more advanced three-hour tour.
 For convenience, you can book this cruise and kayak tour.

 Lady Bowen Falls

-To get up close and personal with the very majestic Lady Falls – 162 meters in height, why not consider hiking the uphill track to the viewing platform.
+To get up close and personal with the very majestic Lady Falls – 162 meters (531 feet) in height, why not consider hiking the uphill track to the viewing platform.
 This track is accessible only via a short boat ride from the wharf at Milford to the starting point.
 All in (including) the boat ride this track will take you just over 30 minutes to complete and costs only $10 NZD for the return trip.

 6. Visit Doubtful Sound